 How To Ensure You Get Your Mail in CambodiaThere are a few things that you can do to help ensure that packages, no matter how they are sent, reach you.
 For postal service delivery, it is often best to go to your local EMS office and ask it be held for you so that you can come there to collect it.
 Still, the following tips will help ensure your get your mail in Cambodia.

-- There is no postal or zip codes in Cambodia.
-But, as a colleague in India found out, DHL won't ship without a postal code and the local India office was no help in finding it.
+- There are postal or zip codes in Cambodia, which can be located here: Cambodian Postal Codes.
+However, as a colleague in India found out, DHL won't ship without a country postal code and the local India office was no help in finding it.
 After talking to DHL I found out you can use PHN (as in Phnom Penh) as the postal code for shipping anywhere in Cambodia.

 - Include a landmark.
 So a typical USA address looks like this and gets delivered: